tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 ```
 {% endraw %}

 You can access global data files in a markdown file or within a template by using the filename without its file extension.
-When you have a global data file that is an object, you can access that data files content by using {% raw %}`{{ cards.title }}`{% endraw %} without any `for` loop.
+When you have a global data file thats an object, you can access the content by using {% raw %}`{{ cards.title }}`{% endraw %} without any `for` loop.
 If you wanted to iterate over the array of card objects in `_data/cards.json`, you would use the code below.

-{% filename "profiles.njk" %}
+{% filename "profiles.liquid" %}

 {% raw %}
 ```html